AnikaLegal/clerk/docs/setup.md

 GOOGLE_OAUTH2_SECRET=
 ```

 The values of these secrets will be provided to you if you need them.
+They should be available in the Tech team Bitwarden account.

 Next, you want to build the Docker environment that we'll be using: